Fetiiii/FinTalk/README.md

 **⭐ Star this project if you find it interesting!**

-For questions or feedback, feel free to open an [Issue](../../issues).

 **Disclaimer:** This tool generates AI-based opinions for educational purposes only.
 Always consult professional financial advisors for investment decisions.

 </div>